weyoss/redis-smq/docs/message-exchanges.md

 msg.setFanOut('my-FanOut-exchange').setBody('123456789');
 ```

-When publishing a message with a FanOut exchange, if the exchange does not exist or no queues are bound to such an exchange the message will be discarded and error will be returned.
+When publishing with a FanOut exchange, if the exchange does not exist or no queues are associated, the message will be discarded and an error returned.

-To get the list of matched queues for a given message with a FanOut exchange use [ExchangeFanOut.getQueues()](api/classes/ExchangeFanOut.md#getqueues).
+To find out which queues are associated with a FanOut exchange, use [ExchangeFanOut.getQueues()](api/classes/ExchangeFanOut.md#getqueues).

-Additionally, FanOut exchanges can be also managed using the [HTTP API Interface](https://github.com/weyoss/redis-smq-monitor) or from your browser with the help of the [Web UI](https://github.com/weyoss/redis-smq-monitor-client).
+Additionally, FanOut exchanges can be managed through the [HTTP API Interface](https://github.com/weyoss/redis-smq-monitor) or via a browser using the [Web UI](https://github.com/weyoss/redis-smq-monitor-client).

-For more details see:
+For further details, consult:

 - [ExchangeFanOut Class](api/classes/ExchangeFanOut.md)